vergrig/RuBia-Dataset/README.md

 # RuBia-Dataset
-Bias detection dataset for the Russian language
+Bias detection dataset for the Russian language.

+The rubia.tsv file contains the final version of the dataset.